 C404.7.3 Controls for hot water storage.
 The controls on pumps that circulate water between a water heater and a heated-water storage tank shall limit operation of the pump from heating cycle startup to not greater than 5 minutes after the end of the cycle.

 C404.8 Demand recirculation controls.
-A water distribution system having one or more recirculation pumps that pump water from a heated-water supply pipe back to the heated-water source through a cold-water supply pipe shall be a Demand recirculation water system.
-Pumps shall have controls that comply with both of the following:
+Demand recirculation water systems shall have controls that comply with both of the following:

-The control shall start the pump upon receiving a signal from the action of a user of a fixture or appliance, sensing the presence of a user of a fixture or sending the flow of hot or tempered water to a fixture fitting or appliance.
+The controls shall start the pump upon receiving a signal from the action of a user of a fixture or appliance, sensing the presence of a user of a fixture or sending the flow of hot or tempered water to a fixture fitting or appliance.

-The control shall limit the temperature of the water entering the cold water-piping to 104°F (40°C)
+The controls shall limit the temperature of the water entering the cold water-piping to not greater than 104°F (40°C)

 C404.9 Domestic hot water meters.
 Each individual dwelling unit in a Group R-2 multi-family residential occupancy with central service shall be provided with a domestic hot water meter to allow for domestic hot water billing based on actual domestic hot water usage.